AtreyaSh/shallow-discourse-parser/src/README.md

 2. The "grid" mode defines a set of possible values for hyperparameters and essentially conducts a grid-wise search to find the best combination.
 A total of 72 models will be tested using this mode.

+Note:
+* The user can define whether to use the theanets (legacy) or keras network (developed by us).
+This parameter can be passed to the`--training` argument.
-Note: An example of running this file:
+* An example of running this file:

 ```shell
 $ python3 train.py --mode grid --name m_11